Charlie Sommers

 Charlie earned a J.D. from Chicago-Kent College of Law and an M.B.A. in Quantitative Finance from the IIT Stuart School of Business.
 He earned a B.A. in Economics and a B.A. in Sociology from Boston College.
 Nowadays, he serves as a mentor at leading entrepreneurship programs in Chicago, including the University of Chicago Polsky Center, Illinois Institute of Technology Kaplan Institute, and the DePaul Coleman Center.

-When Charlie is not in the office, he can be found at a West Loop restaurant, on Lake Michigan, or at a sporting event
+When Charlie is not in the office, he can be found at a West Loop restaurant, on Lake Michigan, or at a sporting event.

 Insights & Articles